varkenvarken/pylnlib/documentation/README.md

 The `pylnlib` library can also capture raw LocoNet bytes and store it for later replay in a file.

 This can be really helpful when developing scripts.
 More details can be found here [capture_and_replay.md](capture_and_replay.md)

+# webapp

+at some point a webapp will be implemented to show layout status and start cripts.
+Some details are provided in [Webserver.md](Webserver.md)

 # reference